weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-huggingface.md

 ## Weaviate Cloud Service

-This module is enabled by default on the WCS
+This module is enabled by default on the WCS.

 ## Weaviate open source

 {% include docs-current_version_finder.html %}

-You can find an example Docker-compose file below, which will spin up Weaviate with the OpenAI module.
+Here is an example Docker-compose file, which will spin up Weaviate with the Hugging Face module.

 ```yaml
 version: '3.4'